Table of Contents

 Villages Info by the Info team

-If this is your first hacker camp the term 'Village' might be confusing but it is fairly simple: a village is just a spot on the campsite where you and a bunch of your friends/like minded people camp together.
-Apart from peoples individual tents which they sleep in, many villages bring a large common tent where they can hack and hang out during the day.
+If this is your first hacker camp the term 'village' might be confusing but it is fairly simple: A village is just a spot on the campsite where you and a bunch of your friends/like minded people camp together.
+Apart from people's individual tents which they sleep in, many villages bring a large common tent where they can hack and hang out during the day.

-You don't have to stay in a camp if you don't want to, putting up a tent somewhere by yourself is perfectly fine.
+You don't have to stay in a village if you don't want to, putting up a tent somewhere by yourself is perfectly fine.
 Having a camp with friends without calling it a village is also fine.

 You can register your village here!
 If you don't want to make your own village you might be able to find and join one that suits your interests.
-Get in touch with the villages team if you have any questions!
+Get in touch with the orga team if you have any questions!